learn-js/learnjs-02-2d-games/chapters/05-intro-to-coquette.md

 # Introduction to making html5/javascript games with Coquette.js

-[Coquette]() is a game development library from developer [Mary Rose Cook]().
-It looks like it was abstracted from her [Ludum Dare 26 entry, Left Right Space]().
+[Coquette](http://coquette.maryrosecook.com/) is a game development library from developer [Mary Rose Cook](https://github.com/maryrosecook).
+It looks like it was abstracted from her [Ludum Dare 26 entry, *Left Right Space*](https://github.com/maryrosecook/leftrightspace).

-I was struck by how straightforward and easy to use Coquette is, and made a weird asteroids-like game over a couple of afternoons: [BlockSnot]().
+I was struck by how straightforward and easy to use Coquette is, and made a weird asteroids-like game over a couple of afternoons: [BlockSnot](https://github.com/sethvincent/BlockSnot/).

 ## Let’s take a look at the basics of using Coquette.